joshbegley/nyt-latest/README.md

 `If there were any lingering doubts about the forward's ability to deliver in Madrid, they were banished by a superb display on Wednesday`\
 https://nytimes.com/athletic/6148036/2025/02/20/kylian-mbappe-real-madrid-manchester-city/

-**Hamas to Hand Bodies of 4 Hostages Back to Israel**\
+**Hamas Hands Bodies of 4 Hostages Back to Israel**\
-`All four were abducted during the Hamas-led attack on Oct.
+`All four had been abducted during the Hamas-led attack on Oct.
 7, 2023.
-They were expected to include a woman and her two children.`\
+An Israeli woman and her two young children were said to be among them.`\
 https://nytimes.com/2025/02/20/world/middleeast/hamas-to-hand-bodies-of-4-hostages-back-to-israel.html

 **Stephen Colbert Would Like to Know Who’s in Charge Here**\